mozeyada/CyberPrompt/README.md

-# CyberCQBench
+# CyberPrompt

-**Cost-effective and research-compliant AI evaluation for cybersecurity operations.**
+**A Benchmark for Prompt Quality in Cybersecurity Operations**

-CyberCQBench is a research platform that enables Security Operations Center (SOC) analysts, compliance professionals, and cybersecurity researchers to evaluate AI models for security tasks with full reproducibility and cost tracking.
+CyberPrompt is a research platform that enables Security Operations Center (SOC) analysts, compliance professionals, and cybersecurity researchers to evaluate AI models for security tasks with full reproducibility and cost tracking.

-## Why CyberCQBench?
+## Why CyberPrompt?

 As organizations adopt Large Language Models (LLMs) like GPT-4, Claude, and Gemini for incident analysis, compliance mapping, and threat intelligence reporting, one question remains unanswered: **Which AI is the most reliable, and at what cost?**